swiftlang/swift-org-website/documentation/server/guides/allocations.md

 - **Low overhead** which means it can collect performance data with minimal impact on the execution of your Swift code.
 - **Rich set of features** like CPU profiling, memory profiling, and event-based sampling.
 - **Flame graph generation** to help you understand the relative time spent in different areas of your code and identify performance bottlenecks.
-- **System-level profiling** gathers performance data at the kernel level, analyze system-wide events, and understand the impact of other processes or system components on the performance of your Swift application.
+- **System-level profiling** gathers performance data at the kernel level, analyzes system-wide events, and understands the impact of other processes or system components on the performance of your Swift application.
-- **Flexibility and extensibility** allows you to customize the types of events you want to profile, set sampling rates, specify filters, and more.
+- **Flexibility and extensibility** allow you to customize the types of events you want to profile, set sampling rates, specify filters, and more.

 > Tip: If you’re running `perf` in a Docker container, you will need a privileged container to provide the necessary permissions and access to the tool to gather performance data.
 > Tip: Prefix the commands with `sudo` if you need `root` access.
 See [Getting `perf` to work](https://www.swift.org/server/guides/linux-perf.html) for more information.

 ## Installing a perf user probe
 As previously mentioned, this document's example programs focus on counting the *number* of allocations.

-Most allocations use the `malloc` function from a Swift program on Linux.
+Most allocations use a Swift program's `malloc` function on Linux.
 Installing `perf` user probes on the allocation function provides information about when an allocation function is called.

-In this instance, a user probe was installed for all allocation functions because Swift uses other allocation functions like `calloc` and `posix_memalign`.
+In this instance, a user probe was installed for all allocation functions because Swift uses other functions like `calloc` and `posix_memalign`.
 ```
 # figures out the path to libc
 libc_path=$(readlink -e /lib64/libc.so.6 /lib/x86_64-linux-gnu/libc.so.6)

 # delete all existing user probes on libc (instead of * you can also list them individually)
 perf probe --del 'probe_libc:*'

 # installs a probe on `malloc`, `calloc`, and `posix_memalign`
 perf probe -x "$libc_path" --add malloc --add calloc --add posix_memalign
 ```